-The STAR program is an academic success initiative at ESU that was developed to provide comprehensive academic support services to first- and second-year students.
+The STAR program is an academic success program at ESU that provides comprehensive academic support services to first- and second-year students.
 The mission of the STAR Program is to assist in the academic transition for students with targeted intervention through academic, social, personal counseling, advising, career exploration, tutoring and program activities that enhance their academic potential.
 The STAR program provides access to academic services that have been shown to assist students in achieving academic success and graduate from college.

-For further information, call 570-422-3507 or visit the Learning Center, located in Rosenkrans East, or visit
+For further information, call 570-422-3507 or visit the Learning Center, located in Rosenkrans East, or visit www4.esu.edu/academics/enrichment_learning/star.cfm